 You may see our Constitution by using the link below.

 The trustees of the Friends meets four times a year to discuss fund raising, to receive requests for funding and discuss any other issues affecting the Hospital.
-The current Matron, Susan Brookes, attends these meetings and gives invaluable advice about services that deserve support, and often other members of staff attend to make their case.
+The current Matron, Caroline Wood, attends these meetings and gives invaluable advice about services that deserve support, and often other members of staff attend to make their case.

 I moved to Stamford with my family in 1966 and now feel qualified to be a “local”.
 I started working at Stamford Hospital in 1974 and stayed until 2000 when I moved to Peterborough Hospitals Trust working in their Service Improvement Team.
 After four years I moved on to Peterborough PCT and then to Peterborough Community Services as lead for strategic development in Long Term Conditions.